luizhfff/fullstack-react-nestjs/README.md

-# React Web and NestJS Fullstack Application
+# React Web App Frontend with a NestJS Backend
-Example using NestJS w/ Express for backend and React for frontend
+- Example using NestJS w/ Express for backend and React for frontend
 ## Frontend
-- Frontend using React
+- Frontend using React and TailwindCSS for Styling
     - [Documentation](./frontend/README.md)
     - Update files frontend/.env.production and frontend/.env.developement with the backend address
 ## Backend